RogerVFbr/serverless-quarkus-spring-aws-archetype/README.md

 ## Pre-requisites check
 The following procedures will ensure all pre-requisite technologies are installed and functional on your system.
 Run these commands from your system's terminal.
-Make sure they return results similar to the sample outputs and that they don't denote the absence of the dependency.
-Sample outputs are escaped by **>** symbol.
-If any isn't present or properly configured, please refer to the vendor's instructions or use the provided links.
+Make sure they return results similar to the sample outputs and that they don't denote the absence of the dependency If any isn't present or properly configured, please refer to the vendor's instructions or use the provided links.
 Also make sure you own an AWS account with development permissions.

 #### [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 ```